Pakistan army suspends troops for arrest of ex-PM son-in-law

 There was no immediate comment Tuesday from the Sindh police but Safdar’s politician wife Maryam Nawaz led a rally in the north in which participants shouted: “Give respect to the vote!”

 Sharif, Safdar’s father-in-law, has had a long, uneasy relationship with the military.
+On Tuesday, he took to Twitter to reject the military action, saying it amounts to scapegoating junior officers and shielding “the real culprits.”

 Sharif served as Pakistan’s prime minister three times.
 A court in 2017 ousted him from power over corruption allegations.
 He has been staying in London since November after being allowed to receive medical treatment abroad.